CosmosSwift/swift-abci/README.md

 3. Implement the relevant Tendermint ABCI callbacks

 See the example app [`ABCICounter`](/Sources/ABCICounter/main.swift).
-Check https://github.com/tendermint/abci for more details.
+Check the [abci spec](https://github.com/tendermint/spec/blob/master/spec/abci/abci.md) for more details.

 4. Inititialize `NIOABCIServer`, with the application: